SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/cs/hello-world-basic.html.md

 Method BuildWebHost performs the following tasks:

-* Initializes a new instance of the WebHostBuilder class with pre-configured defaults
+* initializes a new instance of the WebHostBuilder class with pre-configured defaults

-* Specifies Kestrel as the server to be used by the web host
+* specifies Kestrel as the server to be used by the web host

-* Configures the LoggerFactory
+* configures the LoggerFactory

-* Specifies the class with the UseStartup&#60;TStartup&#62;
+* specifies the class with the UseStartup&#60;TStartup&#62;

 An example application must include Startup class.
 As the name suggests, it is executed first when the application starts.